dchudz/dchudz.github.io/post_source/interaction-or-not.Rmd

 ---
-title: "Understanding Five Different Algorithms Using One Toy Example"
+title: "Understanding the Assumptions a Few ML Algorithms Use to Generalize to New Data"
 layout: post
 category: posts
 draft: true